mobile app bar

 This stems from Curry most recently being voted as the best American player in the NBA.
 In Payne’s eyes, this should line up with MVP votes as well.

 “Having Stephen Curry on your roster gives you a chance to win a championship every single day.
-How that guy is not considered an MVP candidate is amusing to me.”
+How that guy is not considered an MVP candidate is amusing to me,” said Payne, calling the supposed lack of alignment on their votes “comical”.

-While this may sound like decent reasoning, there are a lot more factors that play into the MVP as opposed to the title of ‘best American player’.
-Record, team impact, individual stats for that season alone, advanced stats, and as much as everyone hates to admit it: storylines/narratives.
+Record, team impact, individual stats for that season alone, advanced stats, and as much as everyone hates to admit it: Storylines/narratives.

-Donovan Mitchell and LeBron James, two American players, received more votes than Steph for MVP last season because quite frankly, they deserved it.
-Spida led the Cavs to 64 wins with his stats comparable to Steph’s while LeBron dealt with the turmoil of the Lakers, leading them to the 3rd seed.
+Donovan Mitchell and LeBron James, two American players, received more votes than Steph for MVP last season because, quite frankly, they deserved it.
+Spida led the Cavs to 64 wins with his stats comparable to Steph’s, while LeBron dealt with the turmoil of the Lakers, leading them to the 3rd seed.

 About the author